PoisotLab/MS_befwm_softwarenote/ms.md

 described in @williams_hyi and @brose_ase.
-After normalizing and simplifying these relationships, it results that the mass-specific metabolic rate $x_i$ is a function of both metabolic type and body-mass, while the maximum consumption rate $y_i$ is influenced only by the metabolic type.
-The assimilation efficiency
+After normalizing and simplifying these relationships, it results that the mass-specific metabolic rate $x_i$ is a function of both metabolic type and body-mass, while the maximum consumption rate $y_i$ is influenced only by the metabolic type and the assimilation efficiency
 $e_{ij}$ is function of $i$'s diet (herbivore or carnivore).

 ## Measures on output